dspnavyasri/README.md/README.md

 You can also check out my online profiles or contact me:

-linkedin.com/in/shankara-parameshwari-navya-sri-dameruppula-a8697b239

-dspnavya01@gmail.com

-# Data Engineer Portfolio

 Greetings!
 My name is Shankara Parameshwari Navya Sri, and I'm excited to share my still developing data engineer portfolio.
 Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self development exercises, each of which covers essential skills and techniques.

-## Introduction

-Hey there,

-I'm a final semester student pursuing a Master of Professional Science in Data Science at the University of Maryland, Baltimore County.
-My passion lies in becoming a Data Engineer, and I'm excited to share my journey and projects with you here.

-## Repository Overview

-This repository serves as a showcase of my projects in the field of data engineering and analytics.
-Each project demonstrates different aspects of my skills and expertise gained throughout my academic journey and self-development exercises.

-## Project Catalog
+---

-### 1. Movie Review Sentiment Analysis
+### Project 1: Movie Review Sentiment Analysis

-**Overview:** This project aims to perform sentiment analysis on movie reviews using various machine learning classifiers.
+- **Overview**: This project aims to perform sentiment analysis on movie reviews using various machine learning classifiers.
 The sentiment analysis involves predicting whether a movie review expresses a positive or negative sentiment based on its text.

+- **Data**: The dataset used in this project consists of movie reviews with corresponding sentiment labels.
+The data has been preprocessed to remove non-alphabetic characters, convert text to lowercase, tokenize words, remove stopwords, and lemmatize tokens.
+The final dataset has been balanced using oversampling techniques.

+- **Technologies Used**: Python, Natural Language Processing (NLP), scikit-learn, NLTK

+- **Results**: Achieved an accuracy of 85% in sentiment classification using a Random Forest classifier.

 ### 2. High-School-Announcements-Analysisand-Text-Classification